DarkAxi0m/TriggerShell/README.md

 - `appimage.sh`: Asks for confirmation before proceeding, then copies the file to `~/Applications`, sets the correct permissions, and creates a `.desktop` file.
 - `torrent.sh`: When a `.torrent` file is downloaded, it uploads the file to a remote FTP server and then deletes it.

+## Current bugs and to-dos
+In no order

+* Watch the scripts folder for changes
+* Stop the duplicate triggering with Chrome downloads

 ## Contributing